AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ![Precision of the dot classification task.](02-Perceptron/figures/perceptronPrecision.png){#fig:perceptronPrecision width=400px}

 The script produces a curve with the precision on the Y-axis and the number of trainings on the X-axis (Figure @fig:perceptronPrecision).
 We see that the perceptron started with a rather poor performance, around 0.25.
 However, it quickly steps up to reach a precision close to 1.0.
+After a few epochs, our perceptron is able to guess the color of a dot with a good precision.

 ## Historical perspective